Tajbeg Palace: History

-Condition of the palace in 2007.

-Not far from the castle or Tapa-e Taj Beg (Taj Beg hill), a palace for the Queen of the Timurids is said to have been found a long time ago.
-Terraced garden designs were preferred by Timurids and Moguls, and today some ruins remain.
-The Timurids and their successors, the Moguls, have kinship relations with the Pashtun tribes of Abdali Durrani and later Yusufzai.
-The daughter-in-law of Ahmad Khan Abdali (the wife of Timur Shah Durrani) was the daughter of Alamgir II.
+Not far from Tapa-e Taj Beg (hill of Taj Beg), a palace for the Queen of the Timurids is said to have been found a long time ago.
+Terraced garden designs were preferred by Timurids and Mughals, and today some ruins remain.
+The Timurids and their successors, the Mughals, have kinship relations with the Pashtun tribes of Durrani and later Yusufzai.
+The daughter-in-law of Ahmad Shah Durrani (the wife of Timur Shah Durrani) was the daughter of Alamgir II.

 According to some historians, the palace seems to have been renovated by Zaman Shah Durrani in 1795 (1210 AH), which was subsequently destroyed in military conflicts, and the ruins from ancient times remain.
-Foreign soldiers of ISAF have documented ruins of the former castle.
+Some members of the International Security Assistance Force have documented ruins of the former castle.

-The new palace was constructed in the 1920s to house the Afghan royal family.
+The current palace was constructed in the 1920s to house the Afghan royal family.
 The Swedish memoir writer Aurora Nilsson (also known as Rora Asim Khan), who lived in Afghanistan with her Afghan husband in 1926–27, describes in her memoirs how she was invited to the palace by Queen Soraya to describe Western lifestyle and customs to the Queen and the King's mother.

 On December 27, 1979, the Soviet Union launched its intervention in Afghanistan.
 That evening, the Soviet military launched Operation Storm-333, in which some 700 troops, including 54 KGB spetsnaz special forces troops from the Alpha Group and Zenith Group, stormed the Palace and killed PDPA general secretary Hafizullah Amin, who had resided there since December 20.